The Mostly True Tale of the Ahool

 Read story →

-Seven feet tall, smells like a swamp, and somehow made more money than most horror movies.
+Seven feet tall, smells like a swamp, and made Fouke, Arkansas more money than anything else in its history.

 Read story →